Summer Scholars Research Program

 Our Veterinary Summer Scholars Research Program is open to incoming first-year Doctor of Veterinary Medicine students.
 All interested candidates should submit their application for the program by the designated deadline for their respective matriculation year.
 To begin the application process, click the link below.

-Applications for the Veterinary Summer Scholars Research Program open in February and close around mid-April.
+Applications for the Veterinary Summer Scholars Research Program open at the beginning of each year and typically close mid-April.

 When completing the application, students will indicate their top three preferred mentors.
-After the application period closes, participants will be matched with a mentor who is closest to their preferences and will be notified of their pairing by early May at the latest.
+After the application period closes, participants will be matched with a mentor whose preferences are closest to theirs and notified of their pairing by early May at the latest.

 You don't need any research experience.
 Laboratory work and didactics will provide students with enough opportunities to learn about research and how to conduct it.